Menu flow

 Starting a new game creates a session from the story’s Story Starts At chapter and that chapter’s first scene.
 If chapter title cards are enabled and the entry scene starts a chapter, the runtime queues the title card before advancing into nodes.

-Runtime actions are state-aware:
+Runtime requests are state-aware:

 This is why runtime testing matters.
 Preview can show the authored path, but the installed runtime proves the real play rules.